iv4xr-project/JLabGym/docs/ControlAndObservation.md

 1. `Map<String, WorldEntity> elements`

    This a collection of _in-game entities_ that the agent currently sees.
 The collection is represented as a a mapping from entity-id to the corresponding entity.
-The type of the entity is actually `LabEntity` which is a subclass of `WorldEntity`.
+The type of the entity is actually [`LabEntity`](./src/main/java/world/LabEntity.java) which is a subclass of [`WorldEntity`](https://github.com/iv4xr-project/aplib/blob/master/src/main/java/eu/iv4xr/framework/mainConcepts/WorldEntity.java).

    Use the method `wom.getElement(id)` to obtain the element with the specified id.
 It returns null if an entity with that id cannot be found in `elements`.
 Below we will explain how to know the id of an entity.

 1. `int[] visibleNavigationNodes`

     This array describes the fragment of the world that the agent current see.
     You do not actually get a set of physical 3D points which are currently visible.
 This set is infinitely large; we can't construct it.
 Instead, the information is provided abstractly (so, there is some loss in information) as a graph of connected triangles, that together describe areas of the world that are _walkable_ by the agent, and are currently _visible_ to it.
-More about this is explained here: [Navigation in the world of Lab Recruits](.....)
+More about this is explained here: [Navigation in the Lab Recruits' World](./navigation.md).

 ---
 ### `LabEntity`